©

 John Norton points out that there are three main approaches to induction so far on the table.

 According to Norton, the problem with all these approaches is that no inductive inference schema can be expected to work in every case.
-He gives a very simple example to illustrate.
+The main argument for this, he says, is that it is the only reasonable response to a paradox due to Mill, which goes as follows.

 These sentences have exactly the same grammatical form.
 And any argument concerning them that uses the approaches to induction above will have the same logical form.
 So, these general approaches to induction should generally take these two statements to be equally confirmed.